 Social Work Program Mission

-The Social Work Program prepares liberally educated professional social workers to ethically serve diverse populations and promote a just global community.
+The social work program mission is to prepare liberally educated professional social workers to ethically serve diverse populations and to promote a lifelong commitment to a just global community.

 Social Work prepares students: